What is myrcene?

 Each terpene has unique features that influence how it interacts with other compounds inside and outside of plants.
 For example, studies have looked at myrcene’s possible role in shaping the way different plant compounds work together, especially within terpene and cannabinoid profiles.

-These kinds of interactions continue to spark interest among researchers and product developers who study natural ingredient synergies.
+These kinds of interactions continue to attract interest among researchers and product developers who study natural ingredient synergies.

-Its unique aroma and molecular structure have made it a common ingredient in industries such as aromatherapy, perfumery, and personal care, where naturally sourced compounds are prized for their origin and appeal.
+Its unique aroma and molecular structure have made it a common ingredient in industries such as aromatherapy, perfumery and personal care, where naturally sourced compounds are valued for their origin and appeal.
 Research into myrcene is ongoing, keeping it a subject of interest in both botanical studies and product development.

 In cannabis, myrcene plays a role in shaping the plant’s overall profile through its interactions with cannabinoids and other terpenes.
 These interactions influence the layered aromas and sensory traits that distinguish different varieties.